nhejazi/macosx_fresh/README.md

 __N.B.__, as of 14 September 2017, use of the included recipe for [GNU Make](https://www.gnu.org/software/make/) indicates that it functions properly.

-### Manual Installations

-* For several select tools, manual installation is the easiest option.
-See `_manual.md` for a list of such tools.

 ### Updates with [Homebrew](http://brew.sh)